• Skip to primary navigation

 Now, to make $3,000 a month writing 20 hours a week or 80 hours a month, you would need to be paid $37.50 an hour.
 That’s your base rate.

-So do that.
-It’s difficult to get clients who will pay you $200 an hour every month with little to no marketing, but you can easily get the $37.50 an hour gigs.
-Don’t worry about how the rate is beneath you, how experienced you are, etc. You’re not going to stick to this rate long.
+Don’t worry about how the rate is beneath you, how experienced you are, or how much more you want to be making.
+You won’t have to stick to this rate for long.
 But if you’re at absolute rock bottom, you need to give yourself a break from the panic.
 This is how you do that.

 So, that’s step 1.